yarkhinephyo/15-440-distributed-systems-notes/Topic 8 - Human Mediation.md

 **Append-Only DAG**

 Similar to Append-Only Ledger but a record can have more than one parent.
-In Git, Append-Only DAG is the implementation of the <u>commit history</u>.
+In Git, Append-Only DAG is the implementation of the <ins>commit history</ins>.
 If a commit has two parents, it means that two branches joined together.

 **Merkle Tree**